-The mission of the AMF Foundation is to support short-term, mid-term and long-term goals with the aim of to improving maternal mortality outcomes for women and girls in Sierra Leone.
+The mission of the AMF Foundation is to support short-term, mid-term and long-term goals with the aim of improving maternal mortality outcomes for women and girls in Sierra Leone.

-Currently, through the Freedom From Fistula Foundation (FFFF), AMF is supporting Aberdeen Women’s Clinic in Freetown, Sierra Leone.
+Currently, through the Freedom From Fistula Foundation (FFFF), AMF is supporting Aberdeen Women’s Centre in Freetown, Sierra Leone.
 This support allows those women with the greatest need to have fistula surgery to restore both their health and dignity.
-Additionally, we support the ‘Dream Team’ project, which offers young women and girls, who became pregnant during the Ebola crisis, pre and post-natal support and birthing in the Aberdeen Women’s Clinic maternity centre.
+Additionally, we support the ‘Dream Team’ project, which offers young women and girls, who became pregnant during the Ebola crisis, pre and post-natal support and birthing in the Aberdeen Women’s Centre maternity centre.

 The AMF will also work with pregnant women and girls, looking for practical and appropriate ways to improve maternal and infant health outcomes and how to better care for themselves and their children.
 Over the long-term, AMF hopes to expand its operation into rural areas where maternal healthcare is limited.

 $25 covers the cost of three antenatal appointments

 $50 covers the medical costs for a normal delivery